 Authorization and access to your data

-All apps installed from the Zendesk Marketplace technically gain access to all of your Zendesk data ("your data") through the Zendesk App Framework.
+All apps installed from the Zendesk Marketplace technically gain access to your Zendesk data ("your data") through the Zendesk App Framework.
 However, Playlist Ticket Assignment ("Playlist") also requires access to your data from our servers.
-We’ll go into more detail as to why this is the case later in this article.

 Authorizing with OAuth

 Playlist uses Zendesk’s OAuth authorization flow, which requires you to explicitly grant API access to your Zendesk account.
 Here is a summary of the authorization flow:

 - After installing the app, the admin lands on a page asking for authorization.
 We use signed URLs provided by Zendesk to ensure that the user authorizing API access is indeed a user of your account.

 - The admin clicks on "Authorize" to initiate the flow.